 The ability to spread your toes gives important insight into the strength of your arch.
 If you are unable to spread your toes apart, the most likely reason is that the small muscles inside the foot are weak.
 In my experience, not being able to spread the toes is fairly common since most of us walk around in shoes and never really use the muscles of the foot to the extent they are capable of working.

 A muscle that runs along the inside of the arch, called the abductor hallucis, helps to pull the big toe away from the second toe as shown in the illustration below.
 I’ve mentioned before about the role the abductor hallucis plays in supporting the arch.
-Weakness in this muscle may play an important role in the development of flat feet as well as a few other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.
+Weakness in this muscle can also contribute to flat feet and other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.

 So what happens when you can’t spread you toes?

 When I started arch strengthening exercises I had difficulty activating the muscles in my foot.
 With a great deal of concentration, I could make the big toe on the left foot move about 50% of the time.

 On the right foot (which is the one that was the flattest) when I tried to spread my toes the big toe didn’t move.
 If I really made an effort the toe would go straight up or curl in, but no motion that would resemble abduction.

 Because of the nature of shoe’s your toes don’t spread out or grip when walking on uneven terrain.
 Within the confines of most shoes the toes are not able to work the way they would if you were walking barefoot.